AleksandarBayrev/qemu-3dfx/README.md

     $ mkdir ../build && cd ../build
     $ ../qemu-6.2.0/configure && make

+Or use the predefined scripts for respective versions (it builds the x86 version only).

 ## Building Guest Wrappers
 **Requirements:**
  - `base-devel` (make, sed, xxd)